GuduleLapointe/w4os/helpers/README.md

 ## Description

-Helpers needed to enable common functionalties like search, currency, events in OpenSimulator grids.
+Helpers required to enable common functionalties like search, currency, events in OpenSimulator grids.

 They were initially based on a collection of different projects (see Credits below), but were entirely rewritten to use an unified code and set of parameters, as well as for integration in larger projects like [w4os OpenSim WordPress Interface](https://w4os.org/).

-Also known as Flexible Helper Scripts.
+Formerly known as Flexible Helper Scripts.

 ### Features

 - **In-world Search**: enable standard search in the viewer for places, land for sale, events and classifieds.
 - **Events**: sync events from HYPEvents server
-- **Currency**: provide helpers for currency
+- **Currency**: provide helpers for currency (MoneyServer, Gloebit and Podex)
 - **Offline messaging**: add mail forwarding option to offline IM (according to user viewer settings)
 - **Multi-grid**: can be used for standalone or closed grid as well as to provide a cross-grid search engine
 - **Unified library**: rewritten to allow easier integration in bigger projects